codingwithchanakya/codingwithchanakya/README.md

 # Hi, I'm Chanakya ☺️

 I started coding since's 12.
-I'm most best in __python with numpy and panadas__.
+I'm best in __python with numpy and panadas__.
 I can explain some python in this `README.md` file.

 ## python basics